Best White's Tree Frog Enclosures: Top Picks for 2026

 The dual front-opening doors swing wide for easy access.
 A raised bottom frame lets you run a substrate heating cable underneath if needed.
 The top has mesh ventilation, and there's a small front mesh panel as well for airflow.
 The background is removable, and the bottom supports both standard substrate and false-bottom bioactive setups.

 For a single White's tree frog, the 18" x 18" x 24" model is ideal.
 For a pair, step up to the 18" x 18" x 36".
-This enclosure is the one I recommend to almost every frog keeper starting out — it's well-built, holds humidity beautifully, and your frog will love the vertical climbing space.
+This enclosure is what most experienced frog keepers recommend for beginners — it's well-built, holds humidity beautifully, and your frog will love the vertical climbing space.

 2. REPTI ZOO Full Glass Reptile Terrarium — Best Value